Am I a Highly Qualified (HQ) Teacher?

 To process this in CACTUS, you will need to contact USOE and provide original transcripts showing the 30 (or more) semester hours.
 If you are currently employed by a Utah school district or charter school please contact your HR department first.
 Otherwise you can call USOE for details at (801) 538–7740.

-If you pass the Utah approved PRAXIS test for the subject area, you can be deemed Highly Qualified in that subject.
-A list of all the PRAXIS tests approved for use in Utah can be found at ets.org/praxis/ut.
+If you pass the Utah approved PRAXIS test for the subject area, you can be deemed HQ in that subject.
+Click here for a list of all the PRAXIS tests approved for use in Utah.
 Read through this list very carefully as this website also includes PRAXIS tests used for other purposes.
 Please contact your HR department or USOE if you are unsure of which test you need to take; we don’t want anyone paying to take the wrong test!

 To process this in CACTUS simply make certain that you have your scores reported to USOE.
 We receive score downloads from ETS after every test administration and CACTUS is updated automatically.
 You will want to review your CACTUS record about 6 weeks after taking the test to make certain the scores have been reported.
 If, for whatever reason, they were not reported, you will need to get a copy of your score results to USOE to be processed.
 Please note that we do not accept faxed copies.